louisesykes198/The-Crochet-Nook/README.md

 ![image](docs/scarf-page.png)

+This is the "Scarves Projects" section of your crochet website, dedicated to stylish and cozy accessories perfect for any season.
+It keeps the same cohesive design as the rest of the site, featuring a soft pastel blue background and crisp white project cards.

+Each card includes:

+An image of the scarf

+A project title

+A short, catchy description

+A "View Project" button with a soft blue outline

+The featured Scarf projects:

+Bow Scarf – A chic scarf with a playful bow detail, blending style and whimsy.

+Infinity Scarf – An endlessly looped scarf for effortless layering and warmth.

+Mouse Snoody – A cute, critter-themed snoody with cozy character and charm.

+Racer Wrap – A bold, modern wrap with clean lines and sleek design.

+Straight Up Scarf – A minimal and timeless scarf that pairs with anything.

+Zepplin Scarf – Airy and modern, this scarf adds elevated simplicity to your look.

+Design Highlights:

+Projects are displayed in a clean two-row, three-column grid for easy browsing.

+Each image showcases the scarf clearly, inviting users to explore further.

+The tone is cozy, stylish, and inviting — just like the scarves themselves.

 #### **Hat Project Page**

+This is the "Hats Projects" section of your crochet website, showcasing cozy and creative headwear for all styles and seasons.
+The design remains consistent with the rest of the site — a soft pastel blue background with clean, white project cards that make each item pop.

+Each card includes:

+An image of the crochet hat

+A project title

+A short, engaging description

+A "View Project" button outlined in soft blue

+The featured Hat projects:

+Cinnamon Swirl Hat and Scarf Set – A warm, coordinating set inspired by cozy cinnamon tones and classic style.

+Beginner Beanie – A simple and approachable pattern, perfect for first-time crocheters or relaxing weekend projects.

+Candy Cap – Bright, sweet, and full of fun — this playful hat brings a splash of color to any outfit.

+Elegant Hat – A refined accessory with timeless charm, perfect for dressing up or down.

+Fox Hat – A woodland-inspired design featuring fox ears and adorable detailing for a whimsical touch.

+Pebbled Hat – A textured beanie with a stylish “pebbled” surface, offering both warmth and visual interest.

+Design Highlights:

+Projects are arranged neatly in a two-row, three-column grid for easy browsing.

+Each hat is presented with a vibrant image to capture its unique flair.

+The tone is playful, stylish, and cozy — matching the warm and creative vibe of the hat category.

 ![image](docs/hat-page.png)

 #### **Dishcloth Project Page**

+This is the "Dishcloth Projects" section of your crochet website, featuring a collection of functional and decorative crochet patterns for the kitchen and home.
+Staying true to the site’s aesthetic, the section is presented with a soft pastel blue background and clean white project cards for a cohesive, inviting look.

+Each card includes:

+An image of the dishcloth or coaster

+A project title

+A short, friendly description

+A "View Project" button outlined in blue

+The featured Dishcloth projects:

+Dishcloth and Tea Towel – A simple and elegant set that blends style and function for your daily kitchen needs.

+Corgi Butts Coasters – Playful and adorable, these coasters bring a smile with every fluffy-tailed corgi design.

+Fantasy Naturale – A bright and practical dishcloth that highlights natural cotton yarn in bold, fun colors.

+Holi Inspired Dishcloth – A festive and colorful design inspired by the joyful hues of the Holi celebration.

+Sunburst Coaster – Radiating texture and cheer, this sunny coaster adds handmade warmth to any table.

+Snowflake Coaster – Delicate and elegant, this winter-themed design adds a touch of seasonal magic to your décor.

+Design Highlights:

+All project cards are arranged in a neat two-row, three-column grid.

+Images are bright and showcase the texture and shape of each dishcloth clearly.

+The tone is cheerful and homey, matching the comforting, everyday nature of dishcloths and coasters.

 ![image](docs/dish-page.png)

 #### **Edit Project Page**

+This is the "Edit Project" section of your crochet website, where you can easily update or refine the details of your crochet projects.
+The page has been designed to ensure a smooth and intuitive editing process, all while keeping in line with the clean, inviting aesthetic of the site.

+Each section includes:

+Project Title: Edit the name of your crochet creation.

+Category: Choose the most fitting category for your project, such as Blankets, Scarves, or Dishcloths.

+Description: Add or update a friendly, short description that highlights the details of your project.

+Skill Level: Adjust the difficulty level to guide crocheters of all abilities.

+Materials Needed: List the yarns, hooks, and any additional supplies required.

+Notes: Include any important tips or special instructions for makers.

+Pattern: Attach or change the pattern if available for download or printing.

+Image: Update or upload an image that showcases your project.

+Design Highlights:

+The page is clean and minimalist, with fields clearly outlined for easy editing.

+All updates are immediately visible, with an option to preview changes before finalizing.

+The soft pastel theme creates a welcoming, user-friendly interface that aligns with the overall aesthetic of the site.

+Once you’ve made your changes, don’t forget to save and share your updated creation with the crochet community!

 ![image](docs/edit-page.png)

 #### **Project Description Page**

+The Project Description Page gives users a detailed view of a specific crochet project.
+The layout is visually appealing and user-friendly, combining both image and text to deliver all essential information about the pattern.

+Image Display: A large image of the finished crochet project is prominently shown on the left side to give users a visual reference of the outcome.

+Project Information Section (Right Side):

+The title of the project is displayed in bold, large font.

+Category the project falls under (e.g., Amigurumi).

+Description providing a detailed overview of the project, its inspiration, and what makes it special.

+Skill Level to help users determine difficulty.

+Materials needed are listed clearly for ease of preparation.

+Notes section for any extra information or tips (optional).

+Interactive Buttons:

+A “Download Pattern” button for users to access the project PDF.

+A “Like” button with a heart icon and a count, allowing users to express appreciation for the pattern.

+Design & Layout:

+Light background with clean font styling.

+Elements are spaced and aligned for readability.

+The navigation bar at the top provides access to other key sections like Home, Add Project, Crochet Projects, and Logout.

 ![image](docs/description-page.png)